Hand sanitizer: Ingestion

 In the United States, the U.S. Food and Drug Administration (FDA) controls antimicrobial handsoaps and sanitizers as over-the-counter drugs (OTC) because they are intended for topical anti-microbial use to prevent disease in humans.

 The FDA requires strict labeling which informs consumers on proper use of this OTC drug and dangers to avoid, including warning adults not to ingest, not to use in the eyes, to keep out of the reach of children, and to allow use by children only under adult supervision.
 According to the American Association of Poison Control Centers, there were nearly 12,000 cases of hand sanitizer ingestion in 2006.
 If ingested, alcohol-based hand sanitizers can cause alcohol poisoning in small children.
 However, the U.S. Centers for Disease Control recommends using hand sanitizer with children to promote good hygiene, under supervision, and furthermore recommends parents pack hand sanitizer for their children when traveling, to avoid their contracting disease from dirty hands.

+Denaturants are an ingredient added to hand sanitizers, such as Purell, that is used to stop the liquid gel from being digested.
+This chemical adds a taste to the gel that makes it less enticing to consume.
+It is especially helpful in keeping younger children away because of the different smells and colors of hand sanitizers that tend to attract children.

 People with alcoholism may attempt to consume hand sanitizer in desperation when traditional alcoholic beverages are unavailable, or personal access to them is restricted by force or law.
 There have been reported incidents of people drinking the gel in prisons and hospitals to become intoxicated.
 As a result, access to sanitizing liquids and gels is controlled and restricted in some facilities.
 For example, over a period of several weeks during the COVID-19 pandemic in New Mexico, seven people in that U.S. state who were alcoholic were severely injured by drinking sanitizer: three died, three were in critical condition, and one was left permanently blind.

 In 2021, a dozen children were hospitalized in the state of Maharashtra, India, after they were mistakenly orally administered hand sanitizer instead of a polio vaccine.